But here are our best discoveries for putting a big dent in your Anguilla food bill...

 Here are our favorite grocery stores on the island (each has its own strengths, which you'll find out as you shop)...

-*Note: Best Buy now has two locations.
+Best Buy has two locations.
 The original is in East End on Long Path Road.
 Known and loved for its wide variety and excellent prices, it was no surprise when they opened a second location in West End.
 Their West End grocery store offers the same terrific selection in a more modern atmosphere.
 More information on Best Buy West End here.

 the owner is so friendly!